williamiommi/sanity-plugin-icon-manager/README.md

 ## ··· Context menu

-Starting from v2, you have access to a context menu (clicking on the ···) where you can see some info about the selected icon.
-You have a few options to download o copy to clipboard the icon.
+Starting from version 2, you have access to a context menu (clicking on the ···) where you can see some information about the selected icon.
+You have a few options to download or copy the icon to the clipboard.

 <p align="center">
   <img width="70%" src="docs/images/context-menu.jpg" alt="JSON dialog"/>